cjzufelt/DCDarknet2019/README.txt

 This repository contains all of the source code and binary executables for the Ghidra questline in DCDarknet 2019.
-All code was compiled using gcc or g++ with x86-64 bit architecture.
+All code was compiled on a GNU/Linux machine using gcc or g++ with x86-64 bit architecture.